SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 Your organization is currently storing data in on-premises data stores.
 Most of these files are not accessed frequently.
 You would like to minimize the cost of storage by placing infrequently accessed files in lower-priced storage tiers.
 You also plan to explore different protection mechanisms that Azure Storage offers, including network access, authentication, authorization, and replication.
 Finally, you want to determine to what extent Azure Files is suitable for hosting your on-premises file shares.

-## Interactive lab simulations

-There are interactive lab simulations that you might find useful for this topic.
-The simulation lets you to click through a similar scenario at your own pace.
-There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
-An Azure subscription is not required.

-+ [Create blob storage](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%205).
-Create a storage account, manage blob storage, and monitor storage activities.

-+ [Manage Azure storage](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2011).
-Create a storage account and review the configuration.
-Manage blob storage containers.
-Configure storage networking.

 ## Lab objectives
 In this lab, you will complete the following tasks:
 + Task 1: Create and configure a storage account.